 Potential Primary Care Applicants

 If you are enthusiastic about the Primary Care Program, we recommend listing the Primary Care Program first and our categorical program second.
 Four medical students are competitively accepted into the three-year program through the National Residency Matching Program (#M01537140).
-All training is coordinated by Nancy Denizard-Thompson, MD, and Hal Atkinson, MD.
+All training is coordinated by Jessica Valente, MD, and Donna Williams, MD.
 Primary care and categorical residents interact closely, and we encourage most applicants to apply to both tracks.

 If you are considering but not committed to general internal medicine, we recommend you rank the categorical program above primary care but still rank both programs.
-We understand it is difficult at this stage to fully know your final career pathway, but you will be well-prepared in the primary care track.
+We understand it is difficult at this stage to fully know your final career pathway, but you will be well-prepared for any internal medicine career in the primary care track.